vekimenko/mlops_gcp/README.md

 4. `terraform-plan.yaml` - Checks the Terraform configuration under `terraform/envs/<env>` (e.g. `terraform/envs/test`), and produces a summary of any proposed changes that will be applied on merge to the main branch.
 5. `terraform-apply.yaml` - Applies the Terraform configuration under `terraform/envs/<env>` (e.g. `terraform/envs/test`).

-For more details on setting up CI/CD, see the [separate README](cloudbuild/README.md).

-For a full walkthrough of the journey from changing the ML pipeline code to having it scheduled and running in production, please see the guide [here](docs/PRODUCTION.md).